contextfreecode/fundiff/ifueko/README.md

 # Linear Regression, Basic CNNs with Dex, Jax and Nx
 ### in progress

-Here we want to replicate the same procedures using Jax and Nx.
+Here we want to replicate the same procedures using Dex, Jax and Nx.
 We'll do both linear regression and MNIST basic classification identitcally with both frameworks.
 Code for these examples will be adapted from existing examples.